percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 [EVEREST-1469](https://perconadev.atlassian.net/browse/EVEREST-1469) \[BE\]\[RBAC\] Use globMatch matcher instead of keyMatch

-[EVEREST-1470](https://perconadev.atlassian.net/browse/EVEREST-1470) \[CLI\] rbac validate command should be able to accept ConfigMap YAML file

-[EVEREST-1533](https://perconadev.atlassian.net/browse/EVEREST-1533) \[UI\] Make the "Upgrade" option clickable for read-only roles to view operator upgrade plan and prerequisites
+[EVEREST-1470](https://perconadev.atlassian.net/browse/EVEREST-1470) - The `rbac validate` command has been enhanced to accept the `ConfigMap` YAML file.
+This enables you to validate role-based access control (RBAC) configurations by leveraging the structured data provided in a `ConfigMap` format.

+[EVEREST-1533](https://perconadev.atlassian.net/browse/EVEREST-1533) - Users with read-only permissions for a namespace, including all database engines and database clusters within that namespace, currently cannot access the **Upgrade** option in the user interface.
+This restriction prevents them from viewing upgrade prerequisites, such as the versions of database clusters that may need to be upgraded.

+However, starting with Percona Everest 1.3.0, the **Upgrade** button is clickable for these users.
+This enables them to view details about the upgrade plan, including any necessary changes for the database clusters, which can help inform administrators about required preparations.
+However, within this window, the option to upgrade the operator remains unclickable for users without the upgrade permissions.

 ### Bug